olmps/memo/ARCHITECTURE.md

 If you are using `vscode` IDE, there is the [launch configuration files](.vscode/launch.json) for you to auto run and debug the application.

+The environment is managed by `EnvMetadata` implementation, located in [`env.dart` file](./lib/core/env.dart).
+It reads `ENV` flag and provides metadata that are dependent from the current running environment - like database URLs for example - to the rest of the application.

 And that's it, the currently supported environments are: `DEV` and `PROD`.

 ### Release